Controls

 The changes made will be assigned.

 Width: Display width in millimeters.
 If the Stylo is integrated into another system, the width can only be changed through that system.
-In such a case, the width field is read-only.
+In such cases, the width field is read-only.

 Height: Display height in millimeters.

-Bracket: If the bracket is activated, the width and height are changed proportionally.
+Bracket: If the bracket is activated, the width and height will be changed proportionally.

 Proportions are considered: